chintyalaurentia/PheromoneApplication/README.md

 # ArtificialIntelligenceProject
 Artificial Intelligence final project using Python and Kivy

+This program are made to determine cheapest flight ticket  using pheromone application

 **Group Members:**
  * Chintya Laurentia I - C14200052